Bit-nub/Wasm-project/README.md

 ## Scripts

 The `wasmit.sh` script is the main tool.
-It compiles under the 4 different tool chains mentioned above, creates a wat file for each wasm binary, and then analyzes these binaries statically:
+It compiles under the 4 different tool chains mentioned above, creates a wat file for each wasm byte code, and then analyzes them statically:

 ```sh
 $ chmod +x wasmit.sh && bash wasmit.sh <source-code1.c> <source-code2.c>..